-To help your understanding, we have a long-standing collaboration with Kent Police, as well as links with other police services including Essex, the Police Service of Northern Ireland, the Metropolitan Police and the Police Service of The Netherlands.
+We have good links with a number of police services both locally and further afield, including Surrey, Sussex, Hampshire, Kent and the Metropolitan Police, the Police Service of Northern Ireland, and the Police Service of The Netherlands.
 We also have links with a wide range of community and voluntary agencies.

-The writing team behind Blackstone’s Handbook for Policing Students, led by Professor Robin Bryant, are all from the School of Law, Criminal Justice and Policing.
+The writing team behind Blackstone’s Handbook for Policing Students, led by Professor Robin Bryant, are largely from Canterbury Christ Church University.
 The book has been used by the majority of police services in England and Wales as the core text for new recruits into the police service and it is key reading for students on pre-join policing programmes in universities across the country.
-Contributors from the School include several members of staff who also teach on the Policing Suite.
+Contributors from the School include several members of staff who also teach on the Policing programmes.
 The Handbook reflects the multitude of avenues into policing now open to future police officers, from pre-join courses to progression from serving as a special constable or working as a Police Community Support Officer.

 The Office for Students (OfS) regulates Canterbury Christ Church University.
 The OfS is the independent regulator of higher education in England.
 It aims to ensure that every student, whatever their background, has a fulfilling experience of higher education that enriches their lives and careers.
 Further details about its work are available on the OfS website.

 Sign up to hear the latest from the University, including upcoming events, useful updates, student life and more!